Connect with us

 Eash year the Legislature approves similar projects throughout the state, but the number approved during the 2003 session is historic.
 Legislators were able to expend such a large amount of funds on such projects because of unprecedented revenue growth in recent years.

-Legislators have opted to spend those funds on such projects while not expanding Medicaid to ensure care for primarily for the working poor and while not fully funding public education.
+Legislators have opted to spend those funds on such projects while not expanding Medicaid to ensure health care for primarily for the working poor and while not fully funding public education.

 Also, for two years legislators have opted to leave a huge amount of revenue unspent.